 - Make regular iCloud backups (& deal with iCloud Backup Failed if you see it!)

 - Activate "Find My iPhone" on your device and keep it active

 - Create an iCloud account (if you don't have one) and associate your iPhone with that account

-- Make iTunes backups and save them on your PC or Mac (or, better, on multiple computers)
+- Make iTunes backups and save them on your PC or Mac

 - Use a long password for your iCloud account